walimorris/SpringMongoReactKit/README.md

 #### 3. Testing the Project
 Once the project is running, open up a browser and navigate to `localhost:8082` and you should see text saying `All is Good!`.

-`Note:` Note: Ensure that you have installed all necessary dependencies for both the backend (`mvn install`) and the frontend (`npm install`) before running the project.
+`Note:` Ensure that you have installed all necessary dependencies for both the backend (`mvn install`) and the frontend (`npm install`) before running the project.
-Once your project is up in running ensure you embed security by removing the applications.properties file or configuring other options such as Secrets Managers, etc.
+Once your project is up and running ensure you embed security by removing the applications.properties file or configuring other options such as Secrets Managers, etc.

 #### 4. Installing the Archetype Locally
 1. Prepare the Project: remove any unnecessary or environment specific files that may have been generated (`target/`, `.idea/`, `.vscode/`, etc).